DOMAINE DE LA ROMANEE CONTI 2000

 Jean-Marc Quarin

 Very evolved color.
-Very fine and subtle nose, with aromas of fruit, smoke and coffee.
-A very sweet note reminiscent of cherry is reminiscent of pinot.
-Superb entry in the mouth, suave, then the wine presents a texture of great sweetness.
-It melts on the palate with grace, but shows a sparkling touch.
-Very good length, with a grain of royal tannin.
-It’s great wine.
+Very fine and subtle nose, with aromas of fruit, smoke, and coffee.
+A very smooth note reminiscent of cherry brings to mind Pinot.
+Superb entry on the palate, smooth, then the wine presents a texture of great softness.
+It melts on the palate with grace, but shows a touch of sparkle.
+Very beautiful length, on a grain of royal tannin.
+This is great wine.

 Read more